CreativeInquiry/GameTrak-Liberation/README.md

 ## Acknowledgments

+* The GameTrak was invented in 2000 [by Elliott Myers](https://en.wikipedia.org/wiki/Gametrak).
 * Thanks to [Rebecca Fiebrink](https://researchers.arts.ac.uk/1594-rebecca-fiebrink) for introducing me to the GameTrak during a Wekinator workshop at the STUDIO.
 Rebecca has cut the path for demonstrating how expressive controllers like the GameTrak, coupled with machine learning, can serve musical inclusion and exploration.
 * Thanks to Géry Casiez, whose `libgametrak` reverse-engineering project did the heavy lifting to make this possible, more than 14 years ago.
+* An index of redistributed third-party code can be found [here](THIRD_PARTY.md).
 * This repository was developed with Codex.

 ---